greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_python_dsmod.html.md

 title: Data Science Package for Python
 ---

 Greenplum Database provides a collection of data science-related Python modules that can be used with the Greenplum Database PL/Python language.
 You can download these modules in `.gppkg` format from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).
-Separate modules are provided for Python 2.7 and Python 3.9 development on RHEL7, RHEL8, and Ubuntu platforms.
+Separate modules are provided for Python 2.7 and Python 3.9 development.

 This section contains the following information: